Ulster Defence Association: Support from other groups

 The necessity for a cover name resulted from the need to avoid tensions between the UDA and the UVF, the organisation from which the LVF had broken away.
 It was perceived that any open co-operation between the UDA and the LVF would anger the UVF, something which proved to be the case in following years and resulted in a loyalist feud.
 There has been debate as to whether or not the Red Hand Defenders have become an entity in their own right made up of dissident factions from both the UDA and the LVF (both of which have now declared ceasefires whilst the RHD has not), although much intelligence has been based on the claims of responsibility which, as has been suggested, are frequently misleading.

-A 1985 MI5 assessment reported that 85% of the UDA's "targeting material" came from the British security forces.
+A 1985 MI5 assessment reported that 85% of the UDA's "targeting material" came from security force records.

 Scotland was a source of fundraising and other types of aid.
-Former MI5 agent Willie Carlin said: “There were safe houses in Glasgow and Stirling.
-The ferry [between Scotland and Northern Ireland] was pivotal in getting arms into the north – and anything like checkpoints, or armed police and Army in Scotland would have b******d that all up.”
+Former MI5 agent Willie Carlin said: "There were safe houses in Glasgow and Stirling.
+The ferry [between Scotland and Northern Ireland] was pivotal in getting arms into the north—and anything like checkpoints, or armed police and Army in Scotland would have b******d that all up."
 An Irish government memo written by David Donoghue stated: "The commonest contribution of Scots UDA and UVF is to send gelignite.
 Explosives for the north were mostly shipped in small boats which set out at night from the Scottish coast and made contact at sea with vessels from Ulster ports."
 Donoghue noted the links between Orange Lodges in Scotland and loyalist paramilitary groups in Northern Ireland and that membership of the Orange Order in Scotland at the time was 80,000, and was concentrated in Glasgow, Lanarkshire and Inverness.
 The Northern Ireland Affairs Select Committee noted in its report that "in 1992 it was estimated that Scottish support for the UDA and UVF might amount to £100,000 a year."